aurimas13/Road-App/README.md

 >>> flask db upgrade
 ```

-Then you populate the database with some data using `fetch.py`
+Then you populate the database with some data using `fetch.py`:

 ```
 >>> python fetch.py
 ```

-Then to enable users to run the Flask API, you can run
+Afterwards to enable users to run the Flask API, you can run:

 ```
 >>> flask run